Route 4: Peer review

 To apply for endorsement under this route, you must complete the full Stage 1 (endorsement) application form and submit the required supporting documents.

-If you meet the initial eligibility criteria, your application will be peer reviewed by experts in your field who will look at the strength of the evidence to determine whether your application demonstrates exceptional talent or exceptional promise.
-We will assess you solely on the evidence you provide as part of your application.
+If you meet the mandatory eligibility criteria, your application will be peer reviewed by experts in your field who will look at the strength of the evidence to determine whether your application demonstrates exceptional talent or exceptional promise.
+Your application will be assessed under peer review solely on the required evidence provided as part of your application.

 Peer reviewers will be asked if there are any conflicts of interest and, if these exist, another reviewer will be asked to comment instead.
 As each application is assessed independently by relevant experts, the endorsing bodies cannot advise on the likelihood that your application will be endorsed.